8 Ways to Naturally Support Your Mental Health This Winter

 feeling “cooped up” indoors due to poor weather

-It’s basically a perfect storm of all the foundational components to wellness I talk about with my clients- less nutrient-dense foods, less movement, more stress, more sugar and processed foods.. all of which effect our mood, hormones, and overall wellness!
+It’s basically a perfect storm of all the foundational components to wellness I talk about with my clients- less nutrient-dense foods, less movement, more stress, more sugar and processed foods.. all of which affect our mood, hormones, and overall wellness!

 Natural Ways Improve Mental Health During Winter